trifectatechfoundation/sudo-rs/README.md

 An audit of sudo-rs will take place in September 2023, the next stable release will incorporate its results.

-Sudo-rs currently is targeted for Linux-based operating systems only.
+Sudo-rs currently is targeted for Linux-based operating systems only; Linux kernel 5.9 or newer is necessary to run sudo-rs.

 ## Building it yourself